google/styleguide/pyguide.md

 <a id="semicolons"></a>
 ### 3.1 Semicolons

-Do not terminate your lines with semi-colons and do not use semi-colons to put two statements on the same line.
+Do not terminate your lines with semicolons, and do not use semicolons to put two statements on the same line.

 <a id="s3.2-line-length"></a>